Albert Speer (born 1934): Career

 Speer claimed that his decision to become an architect had nothing to do with his father.
 He considered urban planning to be his main area, rather than architecture.
 He won his first international prize in 1964, and then opened his own architect's office.
 He also worked in Saudi Arabia.
 In 1977, he became professor of urban planning at the University of Kaiserslautern in the state of Rheinland-Palatinate.
 His firm has had an office in Shanghai since 2001.

 In 1984, he founded the company Büro Albert Speer & Partner in Frankfurt am Main.
 He was responsible for the design of Expo 2000 in Hanover, design of the Shanghai International Automobile City, and the central axis in Beijing created while serving as lead designer for the 2008 Olympics.
-Speer was part of the architectural firm involved in Munich's bid for the 2018 Winter Olympics, and in the Qatar 2022 FIFA World Cup.
+Speer was part of the architectural firm involved in Munich's bid for the 2018 Winter Olympics, and in the 2022 FIFA World Cup in Qatar.

 He died on 15 September 2017 at the age of 83 in Frankfurt am Main, Germany, after complications with a surgery performed after falling in his home.